 Halton Region is located in Southern Ontario, Canada in the southwest part of the Greater Toronto Area (GTA), on the North West coast of Lake Ontario.
 It is located between Peel Region and Hamilton.
 Halton Region consists of the suburban Burlington and Oakville to the South, and the more rural communities of Milton and Halton Hills to the North.
 Halton Hills includes the suburban community of Georgetown.
 The regional government's seat is in Oakville.
-In 2006, Halton Region had a population of some 430,000 people, mostly concentrated in the region's South, in Oakville and Burlington.
+In 2013, Halton Region had a population of over 518,000 people, including a labour force of over 281,000.
+Halton Region's population is mostly concentrated in the region's South, in Oakville and Burlington.
 However, the communities of Milton and Georgetown are growing and are increasingly becoming more urbanized as well.
-Halton Region's employment market is concentrated in suburban Southern part of the region.
-Jobs in Oakville account for 42% of all employment in Halton Region, while jobs in Burlington account for another 34%.
-Jobs in Milton and Halton Hills account for less than a quarter combined.
-The region's labour force size is about 213,000 working age residents.
-A Vicinity Jobs report issued in 2006 demonstrated that hiring demand in Halton Region was dominated by lower-end Help Wanted type of jobs and administrative jobs prior to the recession of 2008 and 2009.
+Halton Region experienced a growth rate of 17.1% between 2001 and 2006, and 14.2% between 2006 and 2011, giving it one of the highest growth rates in Canada.
+In 2015, Halton Region was also home to over 13,250 businesses.